ahlstromcj/seq66/README.md

             allow for an immediate remap-and-restart.
 Lots of fixes!
         *   Added 'o' keystroke to seqroll to toggle recording ('r' already used to randomize notes).
+        *   Added a "quiet" option and enhanced the Edit / Preferences dialog.
         *   At first start, a log-file is now automatically created.
 If it gets larger than a megabyte, then it is deleted to start over.
     *   Version 0.99.5: